 Many alternative stop and limit orders exist based on your market timing strategy.
 However, we can identify two main types of stop-loss orders, as we explain in the following subsections.

 An order to purchase or sell a coin when its price reaches a certain level is a “stop order.”
 Once the token comes to a stop order’s price, it automatically becomes a market order.

 Purchase stop orders have a stop price above the current market price.
 Generally, a short seller’s stop order can restrict a potential loss or safeguard an established profit.
 Indeed, shorting a coin can create significant losses if its price increases, which explains the popularity of stop orders.

 An order to sell at a price lower than the latest market price is a sell-stop order.
 A sell-stop order is helpful for anyone going long on a coin and fearing sudden market crashes.

 A trailing stop order happens when the trader does not determine a fixed stop price.
 Instead, a preset percentage or dollar amount is the system’s value to close a position.

 With constant updates, the trailing stop price follows the coin’s market price.
-So, for example, if the coin price moves up, will the stop price (and vice versa).
+So, for example, will the stop price increase if the coin price moves up (and vice versa)?

 In other words, a trailing stop order makes a classic stop order “dynamic.”
-Therefore, this mechanism can be particularly efficient if you do not have a fixed price threshold on your mind.
+Therefore, this mechanism can be particularly efficient if you do not have a fixed price threshold in your mind.

 Extending the Concept to All Your Assets: Portfolio Stop Loss